IntelligenceModding/Advanced-Peripherals-Documentation/docs/getstarted.md

 !!! info
     I explain here how computercraft works.
-    If you want to know how my mod works, you can open the tabs on the left for the specific feature.
+    If you want to know how the mod works, you can open the tabs on the left for the specific feature.

 This is a addon for [computercraft](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked).
 The mod exists to add more blocks, turtles and more to computercraft for extended features.